markterweele/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 The configuration of Take a Test in kiosk mode can be done using:

-- Microsoft Intune/MDM
+- Microsoft Intune
+- Configuration service provider (CSP)
-- a provisioning package (PPKG)
+- A provisioning package (PPKG)
 - PowerShell
-- the Settings app
+- The Settings app

 When using the Settings app, you can configure Take a Test in kiosk mode using a local account only.
 This option is recommended for devices that aren't managed.
 The other options allow you to configure Take a Test in kiosk mode using a local account, an account defined in the directory, or a guest account.